morganmayday/tayen-core/archetypes/arcanist/occultist.md

 If their concentration is broken, they take 1 Stress and can't open their veja again until they have Rested.
 If they dismiss the effect, there is no penalty.

 #### Read the Signs
 A third-level occultist learns to predict the future.
-When they _read a situation,_ [ FLAG : COMPLETE ]
+When they _read a situation,_ they may always ask "Who or what should I have an eye on here?" as a free question.